MaterializeInc/materialize/src/lowertest/README.md

 The syntax can be overridden and extended by creating an object that implements the trait `TestDeserializationContext`; see [#extending-the-syntax] for more details.

+Enum variants can be written as CamelCase in addition to snake_case.

 ## Creating an object